No products in the cart.

 2 – I hate the lack of access.
 Yes, I’m repeating myself from previous articles, but if I see steps going into a nightclub that’s a turn off and, as I will be celebrating my end of school life soon, it’s hard for my friends to organise something huge when half the places aren’t accessible.

 Also, steps in a nightclub are dangerous, think of the drunks that could potentially harm themselves and sue — don’t say I didn’t warn you!

-3 - I hate the fact I’ve to plan all the time.
+3 – I hate the fact I have to plan all the time.
 You can get up and decide ‘I’m going for a jog’.
 Me, I have to call my mother to get me up, she has to get me dressed and I have to then tell her I’m going out and can she drop me there.